Help Us Improve Habitats

 Progress to Date

-Plant Patrol had 69 volunteers spend 416 person-hours treating 12 invasive species during 23 work events at 11 locations in Indiana County.
-Those locations are Blue Spruce Park, Ghost Town Trail, Hoodlebug Trail, IUP South Woods, Jimmy Stewart Airport, Pine Ridge Park, Pond Near Smicksburg, Tanoma AMD Wetlands Educational Site, White Township Recreation Complex, YMCA of Indiana County and Yellow Creek State Park.
+Since its start in 2022, Plant Patrol had 148 volunteers spend 840 person-hours treating 16 invasive species during 42 work events at 14 locations in Indiana County.
+Those locations are Blue Spruce Park, Buttermilk Falls Natural Area, Ghost Town Trail, Hoodlebug Trail, IUP South Woods, Jimmy Stewart Airport, Pine Ridge Park, Pond Near Smicksburg, Tanoma AMD Wetlands Educational Site, Thomas Covered Bridge, White Township Recreation Complex, White's Woods Nature Center, YMCA of Indiana County and Yellow Creek State Park.
 The following table shows the total quantity of each invasive species treated.

 Common Name | Scientific Name | Total Treated |